maverickkamal/Visual-timer/README.md

   - Hours: 0-24
   - Minutes: 0-59
 - **Overlay Opacity**: Adjust the transparency of the color overlay (1-100%)
+  - Lower values make the overlay more transparent
+  - Higher values make the overlay more visible
+  - Default: 70%

 #### Control Buttons
 - **Reset Timer**: Restart the timer from 0 and reset the color to blue